Get results. Guaranteed.

 Kyle: Phoenix GMAT course instructor

-...inquire about and learn more of the world, but it's the best system we've got.
-Yet even still, it isn't perfect.
+...even still, it isn't perfect.
 People learn in different ways, and sitting in a classroom isn't always going to allow for optimal learning conditions.
 That's where I come in.
 By tutoring, myself and others are able to directly work with individuals until comprehension, understanding, and eureka moments abound.
-I am personally most interested in languages, math, history, literature, music,...
+I am personally most interested in languages, math, history, literature, music, all forms of art, scientific investigation of the universe, and games which allow for a creative...